mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 ---

-To my number one fan and love of my life, Carina.  ❤️
+To my number one fan and the love of my life,
+Carina.  ❤️ She is beside me the entire time.